isomerpages/govtech-stp/_travel-checklist/checklists/travel-checklist-categoryiv.md

 &#9744;  <i><b>F) Request for alternative Stay-Home Notice (SHN) arrangements</b></i>

 Travellers will, by default, serve their 10-day Stay-Home Notice (SHN) at an assigned hotel, i.e. an SHN-Dedicated Facility (SDF).
 Payment for a 10-day SHN stay at an SDF, inclusive of food-related costs, is collected during entry approval (see Stage 1A; indicative costs below).
 Due to fast-changing SDF demands, travellers will not be informed of their assigned hotel before arrival.
-Travellers may request for inter-connecting rooms or suites.
+Travellers may request for inter-connecting rooms or <a href="/health/shn/sdfupgrade" target="_blank">suites</a>.
 All additional lodging cost will be communicated and collected from the traveller directly by the SDF operator.

 <table>
   <tbody>